sumeetmathpati/cs-gate/_coa/instructions/accumulator-organization.md

         - We dont need address for zero address instructions.
         - Therefore we can have 2 * 2^4 = **32 zero address instructions.**

+## Q2

+Consider a computer which supports 2 and 1 address instructions.
+Each instruction is of 6 bits and each address is of 2 bits.
+If there are 3 2-address instructions supported by computer, then maximum 2 address instructions supported by system is?

+**Solution:** 4